ranranrunforit/End-to-End-Retrieval-Augmented-Generation-system/README.md

 2. **Document Retriever**
 3. **Document Reader (Question-Answering System)**

-Utilized resources such as LangChain’s RAG stack, LlamaIndex, and other open-source libraries to construct the system.
+Utilized resources such as LangChain’s open-source libraries to construct the system.

 ## Result Generation